paulodetarsoteles/paulodetarsoteles/README.md

 - 👋 Hi, I’m @paulodetarsoteles
 - 👀 I’m interested in Java, SpringBoot, C#, .Net, Asp.Net, MySQL, SQL Verver
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning EntityFramework
-- 💞️ I’m looking to collaborate on Java
+- 💞️ I’m looking to collaborate on .Net

 <!---
 paulodetarsoteles/paulodetarsoteles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.